sublee/subl.ee/resume.md

     service and RESTful API.

     Many professional Korean translators habitually use this tool to translate undocumented proper nouns.
-Netflix refers to this tool in [the Korean timed text style guide][netflix-style].
+Netflix refers to this tool in [the Korean timed-text style guide][netflix-style].

 [hangulize]: https://hangulize.org/
 [hangulize-idea]: http://iceager.egloos.com/2610028